 There are several worthwhile hikes here, leading from Rarámuri villages as well as to abandoned mines and waterfalls.
 The best of these go to the “Lost Cathedral”, the eighteenth-century Misión de San Miguel de Satevó, 8km away in a desolate landscape of cacti and dust.
 A longer, three-day trek leads to the town of Urique, and can be organized with an operator in Creel.

-Rustic GUACHOCHI, about 170km to the south of Creel, is a ranching town of around twelve thousand that provides access to the sierra’s most remote and awe-inspiring locale, the Cañon de la Sinforosa (a further 18km south).
+Rustic GUACHOCHI, about 170km to the south of Creel, is an unattractive ranching town of around twelve thousand that nonetheless provides access to the sierra’s most remote and awe-inspiring locale, the Cañon de la Sinforosa (a further 18km south).
 Some of the hikes in Sinforosa are fairly hardcore – the canyon is 1830m deep and a trek along its length, for example, can take up to three weeks – while easier walks lead to stunning vantage points overlooking the valleys.
 There are also various hot springs and waterfalls in the region; the most spectacular is the Cascada Rosalinda with an 80m drop.
-Rarámuri culture is thriving in this region, with Norogachi, 60km from Guachochi, one of the last remaining Rarámuri ceremonial centres, especially renowned for the vivid celebrations that occur during Semana Santa.
+Rarámuri culture is thriving here, with Norogachi, 60km from Guachochi, one of the last remaining Rarámuri ceremonial centres, especially renowned for the vivid celebrations that occur during Semana Santa.

 Cascada de Basaseachi

 The jaw-dropping 312m Cascada de Basaseachi (also “Basaséachic”), is the second-highest waterfall in Mexico (though the highest, Piedra Volada, a day’s hike from Basaseachi, only flows during the rainy season).
 The falls make a long, but spectacularly rewarding day’s excursion – about four hours’ drive to the north of Creel (163km via San Pedro), followed by two hours on foot.
-It’s best to visit in the rainy season (summer), when the falls are fullest.
-There are two viewpoints (both M$10); the first is above the falls beyond the otherwise dull village of Basaseachi itself, while the second lies on the other side of canyon, affording the best views (trails connect both viewpoints).
+It’s best to visit in the rainy season (mid–June to Aug), when the falls are fullest.
+There are two viewpoints; the first is above the falls beyond the otherwise sleepy village of Basaseachi itself, while the second lies on the other side of canyon, affording the best views (trails connect both viewpoints).
 The falls are located within the largely unexplored Barranca de Candameña, the widest canyon in the region, with staggering sheer rock walls.